alisonlei/AAT-Statistics-Review-/GUIDES/Git guide.md

 11. On the GitLab website, check your merge wouldn’t damage the rest of the code… Open your merge request
         If it says 'Merge blocked':
-                Click 'Resolve conflicts'
+                If 'Resolve conflicts' button appears:
+                        Click it
-                Make sure 'Side-by-side' and 'Interactive mode' are selected Review the differences, and click either ‘Use their code’ or ‘Use our code’ (Remember there may have been changes to the code since you last downloaded it)
+                        Make sure 'Side-by-side' and 'Interactive mode' are selected Review the differences, and click either ‘Use their code’ or ‘Use our code' (Remember there may have been changes to the code since you last downloaded it)
-                At the bottom, click 'Commit to source branch' Wait until it says 'Ready to merge!'
+                        At the bottom, click 'Commit to source branch' If 'Resolve conflicts' button doesn't appear:
-        Click 'Merge'
+                        Resolve the conflicts locally (e.g., through VS code) Clear the branch you made [I do this by deleting my branch through the GitLab repo's 'Branches' tab] Return to step 1
+        Wait until it says 'Ready to merge!'
+        Click 'Merge' [Don't worry if this button doesn't appear automatically, just go back to the 'Merge requests' tab and open the merge request again]

-12. If you want to check this didn't damage anything - download the team's code again and check it works
+12. To check this merge didn't affect the website's functionality, download the master branch's code (see Step 1) and check it works (see README.md for how to run our website)